-More recently, deep unsupervised representation learning techniques have achieved tremendous success in machine learning~\cite{Hinton06-fast,Bengio06-Greedy,Bengio13-Representation}.
+Apart from the above mentioned supervised learning scenarios, deep unsupervised representation learning techniques have achieved tremendous success in machine learning~(\cite{Hinton06-fast,Bengio06-Greedy,Bengio13-Representation}).
 The key idea is to learn more complex abstractions as data representations in the higher layers of artificial deep neural networks from simple features in the lower layers in an unsupervised training fashion.
-Recently, unsupervised representation learning has begun to be applied to AEC, and has shown its efficiency in state-of-the-art research.
-In~\cite{McLoughlin15-Robust}, Deep Belief Networks (DBN) were employed for pre-training with unlabelled data.
+The unsupervised representation learning has begun to be applied to AEC, and has shown its efficiency in state-of-the-art research.
+In~(\cite{McLoughlin15-Robust}), Deep Belief Networks (DBN) were employed for pre-training with unlabelled data.
 The extracted bottleneck features were then fed into a concatenated softmax layer for final classification.
 To capture the temporal information, sequential frames within a sliding window were batched as the network input.
-Similarly, a fully Deep Neural Network (DNN) structure was introduced in~\cite{Xu16-Fully}, where the raw features in continuum were scaled into one super high-dimensional vector and then considered to be the input for a deep `pyramid' structure.
+Similarly, a fully Deep Neural Network (DNN) structure was introduced in~(\cite{Xu16-Fully}), where the raw features in continuum were scaled into one super high-dimensional vector and then considered to be the input for a deep `pyramid' structure.
 All these unsupervised representation learning researches have advanced the performance of AEC systems significantly.
-However, all these works either attempt to learn high-level representations at the frame-level, as the studies did in the field of speech recognition~\cite{McLoughlin15-Robust,Lee09-Unsupervised}, or assume that the analysed recordings share a fixed duration~\cite{Xu16-Fully}.
-Indeed, many event sounds have a strong temporal domain signature as aforementioned.
-For instance, the chirping of insects is typically noise-like with a broad and flat spectrum, which makes it hard for a system to distinguish it as a noise or an insect sound within one or several audio frames.
-Moreover, the acoustic events are often presented in arbitrary lengths, rather than fixed lengths.
-This renders the work in~\cite{Xu16-Fully} infeasible in realistic applications.